marcio-marine-corps-soldier/technology/articles/Silent Payments (BIP-352): the biggest advance in on-chain privacy in Bitcoin since Taproot..md

 The BlueWallet case study also reveals challenges in user education and expectation management.
 Initial versions of the Silent Payments feature generated user complaints about payments "taking too long" to appear, reflecting unfamiliarity with the scanning process [195].
 Subsequent interface updates added progress indicators and educational content explaining the tradeoff between privacy and detection speed [196].

-### Case Study 3: BTCPay Server Merchant Integration
+### C. Case Study 3: BTCPay Server Merchant Integration

 BTCPay Server, an open-source cryptocurrency payment processor used by thousands of merchants, implemented Silent Payments support in late 2024, providing insights into commercial adoption challenges and opportunities [197].
 The merchant use case presents unique requirements including payment monitoring, accounting integration, and customer experience considerations [198].